Skip to main content

 Using Quizzes and Exams in a Course

-Adding a quiz to your course is a fantastic way to monitor a Student's understanding of the material.
-If your course offers a certificate based upon a grade, quizzes are an essential tool in calculating their final grade.
+Adding a quiz to your course is an excellent way to assess a learner's understanding of the material.
+If your course offers a certificate based on a grade, quizzes are a vital component in calculating the final grade.

 In this article